Netcracker/qubership-mistral-operator/docs/public/operator-deploy.md

-This section provides information about manual deployment of Mistral service an operator.
+This section provides information about manual deployment of Mistral service with an operator.
 For this deployment, only Mistral configurations without a guaranteed notifier are supported.
 Overall, the Mistral configuration is similar to the Mistral deployment with the OpenShift deployer, except for the OpenShift route is not created when deployment is done using an operator.

 To deploy Mistral with an operator in OpenShift/Kubernetes: